Oil on canvas

 Te Huringa/Turning Points: Pākehā Colonisation and Māori Empowerment, Sarjeant Gallery Te Whare o Rehua, Whanganui, 8 April to 16 July 2006 (toured)

-Fletcher Trust Collection, purchased March 1992
+Fletcher Trust Collection, purchased from R. H. and J. L. Catley, March 1992